-- (1) the internal processes for responding to a cybersecurity event; - (2) the goals of the incident response plan; - (3) the definition of clear roles, responsibilities and levels of decision-making authority; - (4) external and internal communications and information sharing; - (5) identification of requirements for the remediation of any identified weaknesses in information systems and associated controls; - (6) documentation and reporting regarding cybersecurity events and related incident response activities; and - (7) the evaluation and revision as necessary of the incident response plan following a cybersecurity event. - (j) Each gaming entity licensee shall notify the department immediately, but in no event later than 72 hours, from a determination that a cybersecurity event has occurred that is either of the following: - (1) Cybersecurity events impacting the gaming entity licensee of which notice is required to be provided to any government body, self-regulatory agency or any other supervisory body; or - (2) Cybersecurity events that have a reasonable likelihood of materially harming any material part of the normal operation(s) of the gaming entity licensee.
+- (1) The internal processes for responding to a cybersecurity event; - (2) The goals of the incident response plan; - (3) The definition of clear roles, responsibilities and levels of decision-making authority; - (4) External and internal communications and information sharing; - (5) Identification of requirements for the remediation of any identified weaknesses in Information systems and associated controls; - (6) Documentation and reporting regarding cybersecurity events and related incident response activities; and - (7) The evaluation and revision as necessary of the incident response plan following a cybersecurity event. - (j) Each gaming entity licensee shall notify the department immediately, but in no event later than seventy-two hours, from a determination that a cybersecurity event has occurred that is either of the following: - (1) A cybersecurity event impacting the gaming entity licensee of which notice is required to be provided to any government body, self-regulatory agency or any other supervisory body; or - (2) A cybersecurity event that has a reasonable likelihood of materially harming any material part of the normal operation or operations of the gaming entity licensee.